Questions should be directed to Paulina Martinez at 847-859-7833 or email@example.com

 Program or project budget is sound and realistic, ability of organization to control program or project expenses and stay within budgets, financial reports provided present meaningful and useful information about the organization’s programs or projects.

 Programming and services consistent with stated mission, clear and logical description of the implementation plan, timeline for program or project is reasonable, evidence of measurable outcomes and outputs for programming and services

 Is there any tutoring or assistance offered for the Cultural Fund Grant process?

 Yes.
-There are two Cultural Fund Grant workshops that will take place in December.
+There is one Cultural Fund Grant workshop that will take place on Wednesday, February 27, 2019, 4:00 p.m. to 6 p.m. at the Morton Civic Center, 2100 Ridge, Room 2402.
 Attendees will receive general information and tips for applying to the grant and will have a chance to ask questions.
-Dates, times and locations are as follows:

 Do I need to download any software or documents in order to apply?